Does Your Child’s IEP Actually Support Inclusion?

 • You’re carrying the emotional weight of this, and you’re trying not to “overreact,” even when your gut is telling you something is off.

-opening your child's IEP and actually seeing your child in it, not just a list of what's hard, but a real picture of who they are and how they learn best.
-Which means you walk into that IEP meeting knowing exactly what to say.
+You open your child's IEP and actually seeing your child in it.
+Not a list of deficits.
+A real picture of who they are and how they learn, so you walk into that meeting knowing exactly what to say.

-their strengths are not only listed at the top, but clearly connected to their goals and what teachers expect from them so that there's a clear thread from who your child is to what they're working on.
+Their strengths aren't just listed at the top and forgotten.
+They're connected to the goals.
+Connected to what teachers expect.
+There's a clear thread from who your child is to what they're working toward.

-learning with classmates every day becomes the starting point, leaving you free from having to prove your child was ready for it.
+Learning with classmates every day is the starting point, not something your child has to earn.
+You never have to prove they were ready for it.

 "Charmaine, you are such an amazing and knowledgeable advocacy force, and I feel truly blessed to learn from you all the time.
 Thank you for sharing your wisdom and guidance.
 I am incredibly grateful for everything you do.